Vaidant-sudo/Cozi-Cafe/README.md

 # Cozi-Cafe
 Term end Project on Python Essentials through Vityarthi platform on the topic of a Cafe reception management.

-# Core Functionality
+# Core Functionality -

-#1.Menu Management
+# Menu Management
 It uses dictionary(Menu) to store the menu which is further categorized by different cuisine (e.g., Indian, Chinese) with specific items, item numbers, and prices.

 #2.User Interactive Platform